Oklahoma: 19th century

-As white settlers arrived in Indian Territory and demanded for land owned and guaranteed to Indian tribes by treaties, the U.S. government responded by enacting the Dawes Act in 1887 and the Curtis Act of 1898.
+As white settlers arrived in Indian Territory and demanded land owned and guaranteed to Indian tribes by treaties, the U.S. government responded by enacting the Dawes Act in 1887 and the Curtis Act of 1898.
 The acts abolished tribal governments, eliminated tribal ownership of land, and allotted 160 acre of land to each head of an Indian family.
 An objective of the acts was the forced assimilation of Indians into white society.
 Land not allotted to individual Indians was owned by the U.S. government and sold or distributed to settlers and railroads.
 The proceeds of the land sales were used to educate Indian children and advance the policy of assimilation.
 As a result of the two acts, about one-half of the land previously owned by Indian tribes was owned by whites by 1900.
 Moreover, much of the land allotted to individual Indian heads of families became white-owned.
 Allottees often sold or were fraudulently deprived of their land.

-The acquisition of tribal lands by the U.S. government led to land runs, also called "land rushes," from 1887 and 1895.
+The acquisition of tribal lands by the U.S. government led to land runs, also called land rushes, from 1887 and 1895.
 Major land runs, including the Land Rush of 1889, opened up millions of acres of formerly tribal lands to white settlement.
-The "rushes" began at a precise times as each prospective settler literally raced with other prospective settlers to claim ownership of 160 acre of land under the Homestead Act of 1862.
+The rushes began at precise times as each prospective settler literally raced with other prospective settlers to claim ownership of 160 acre of land under the Homestead Act of 1862.
 Usually land was claimed by settlers on a first come, first served basis.
 Those who broke the rules by crossing the border into the territory before the official opening time were said to have been crossing the border sooner, leading to the term sooners, which eventually became the state's official nickname.
 George Washington Steele was appointed the first governor of the territory of Oklahoma in 1890.